elzbethgrimes/we-rate-dogs-wrangle-analyze/README.md

 Udacity Project
 ## Wrangle and Analyze Data

 The purpose of this project is to wrangle a dataset gathered from  the tweet archive of Twitter user @dog_rates, a.k.a WeRateDogs.
+The majority of the work is contained in the wrangle_act.ipynb file.

 The steps in this project include the following:
 1. Gathering data